sambolias/CS372/README.md

+I decided to just add all my CS372 extra work to this repo.
+Seems like the perfect for the kata assignment
+I also am slightly OCD and wrote a further abstraction to the roman numerals program we did in class so I'm adding that as well.
+I need more practice with the katas, my code isn't exactly clear

 So imagine this is a old version I needed to recover and make master

 I made branch using git branch revertfiles